 This unique DVM program has successfully earned an Affiliate Membership from the American Association of Veterinary Medical Colleges.
 The university’s commitment to providing quality education is reflected in the fact that our graduates are eligible to sit for the NAVLE exam and are successfully practicing throughout North America.

-Click here to find out more advantages of pursuing a program at SMUSVM.5.
+Find out more advantages of pursuing a DVM program at SMUSVM.5.
 Leadership and people skills: If you want to pursue vet school, it would be helpful to involve yourself in a club and co-curricular activities which offer students several opportunities to serve in their own community while also interacting with people from all walks of life.

 The effort you make, the more opportunities you will have to reach more senior positions like an officer.
 These opportunities will reflect on your leadership and communication skills in future.